I’m not one of those people who romanticizes the 1950s, but there are some truths worth remembering and revisiting.

-I said this to my granddaughter too, because she needs to hear it: no one gets a free pass.
-Even being rich doesn’t guarantee that bad stuff won’t happen to you, that you won’t get sick, lose a loved one, a child, or for that matter, your own health.
-Nothing prevents life from happening to you.
-Pain is part of the package and learning to deal with adversity is called “growing up.”
-If you don’t learn to cope, don’t learn to fight your own battles, when you get out there, you won’t survive.
+I said this to my granddaughter too, because she needs to hear it:.
+No one gets a free pass.
+Even being rich doesn’t guarantee bad stuff won’t happen, that you won’t get sick, lose a loved one, a child, or for that matter, your own health.
+Nothing prevents life from happening.
+Pain is part of the package.
+Learning to deal with adversity is called “growing up.”
+If you don’t learn to fight your own battles, when you get “out there,” you won’t survive.

-Being the only Jew, Black kid, Spanish kid or whatever kid in a school full of people who don’t like your kind … and getting through it and out the other side.
+Being the only Jew, Black kid, Spanish kid, fat kid, short kid or whatever different kind of kid in a school full of people who don’t like you.
+Getting through it and out the other side.
 Being the only one who used big words and read books when everyone else was watching American Bandstand.
-And finally, getting to college and discovering that the weirdos and rejects from high school were now the cool people to know … and magically, we were suddenly part of that group.
-No longer were we outsiders.
-The same stuff that had made us misfits were now the qualities that made us popular and eventually, successful.
+Being the klutz who couldn’t do those dances and never had the right clothing or hairdo.

 The fifties and early sixties were not idyllic.
-Especially if you weren’t a middle class white Christian kid … but it was a great time to be a kid of any kind.
-Not because we had more stuff, but because we had more freedom, time to play, time to dream.
-Whatever we didn’t have in the way of “things,” we made up for by having far fewer rules and limitations.
-We could use our imaginations.
-We had to: we didn’t have video games and many of us were lucky if there was one crappy black and white television in the house with rabbit ears that barely got a signal.
+Especially if you weren’t middle class, white and Christian.
+Yet it was a great time to be a kid.
+Not because we had more stuff, but because we had more freedom.
+We had time to play, time to dream.
+Whatever we lacked in “things,” we made up for by having far fewer rules.
+We were encouraged to use our imagination.
+We didn’t have video games, cable TV, cell phones and computers.
+Many of us felt lucky to have one crappy black and white television with rabbit ears that barely got a signal.

 When we got out into the world, for at least a couple of decades, we had a blast.

 Here’s to us as we limp past middle age into the laughingly so-called golden years.
 We really had great lives.
 We’re still having them.